Sharon Lewin, Head of Department

-The main focus of the Lewin group is to understand why HIV infection persists on antiretroviral therapy, to develop new strategies to eliminate latency and to define the biological determinants of immune reconstitution and factors that drive liver disease in HIV-hepatitis B virus co-infection.
-The laboratory is now also actively involved in COVID in relation to novel diagnostics, the use of primary tissue models and therapeutics using gene editing strategies.
+The focus of the Lewin group is to understand why HIV infection persists on antiretroviral therapy and to develop new strategies to eliminate latency.
+The lab also researches factors that drive liver disease in HIV-hepatitis B virus co-infection.
+The lab is also actively involved in COVID in relation to pathogenesis, the use of primary tissue models, and developing therapeutics using gene editing strategies.

 Clinical trials for HIV cure

-Our group have had a long standing interest in early phase 1/2 studies to eliminate HIV latency.
-Initial studies focused on the role of histone deacetylase inhibitors and other latency reversing agents.
-Our current interventional studies including TLR agonists, neutralising antibodies and anti-PD1.
+Our group have had a long-standing interest in early phase 1/2 studies to eliminate HIV latency.
+Initial studies focused on the role of latency reversing agents, pro-apoptotic drugs and immune modulation.
+Our current interventional studies include TLR agonists, neutralising antibodies and anti-PD1.
 In addition to interventional studies, our lab focuses on observational studies to understand the determinants of HIV persistence, including the role of circadian rhythms, clonal proliferation, co-infections and other clinical parameters.

 Virological determinants of HIV persistence and elimination

-Our major focus is on unravelling the viral determinants of HIV latency and strategies to either reverse or permanently silence HIV.
-We use innovative virological techniques to understand how the virus can persist on ART using CD4+ T-cells from people living with HIV on ART.
+Our major focus is understanding the determinants of HIV latency, strategies to either reverse or permanently silence HIV and strategies to induce selective death of an infected cells.
+We use innovative techniques to understand how the virus can persist on ART using CD4+ T-cells from people living with HIV on ART.
 We have a major interest in developing assays to better quantify HIV persistence on antiretroviral therapy.
-We are aiming to identify new ways to reverse HIV latency and enhance apoptosis including using nanoparticles to deliver drugs or gene editing approaches to the nucleus.
+We aim to identify new ways to reverse HIV latency and enhance apoptosis, including using nanoparticles to deliver drugs or gene editing approaches to the nucleus.
 This work is done in collaboration with Dr Frank Caruso in the Department of Biomedical Engineering.

 Immunomodulation to eliminate the HIV reservoir